IS CBD OIL LEGAL?

 Staying Completely Legal: CBD from Hemp Plants and the Farm Act

-In December of 2018, Congress passed – and President Trump signed – the new 2018 Farm Act.
+In December of 2018, the House and Senate passed – and President Trump signed – the new 2018 Farm Act.
+(1)

 It also provides farmers who cultivate hemp the water rights and other grants, marketing, research and insurance that would be expected of other growers of other crops.

-While CBD sourced from marijuana plants still remains subject to individual state laws, when sourced from hemp plants, CBD can be purchased and consumed as a dietary supplement in all 50 states as long as it is grown in accordance with the Act.
+While hemp-derived CBD sourced from marijuana plants still remains subject to individual state laws, when sourced from hemp products, CBD can be purchased and consumed in all 50 states as long as it is grown in accordance with the Act.

 CBD DRUG TEST?